 Payments for your on-campus housing can be made online through My Financial Center.

 If you choose to live in non-BYU contracted housing, you are required to submit an Off-Campus Housing waiver (or you'll be subject to a fee).
-These waivers are usually difficult to get approved.
-Click the do it link on the 'Apply for Off-Campus Housing Waiver' below to submit the waiver.
+Click here to learn more about the waiver.

 Update Your Personal Information

 If you decide to live in off-campus housing you are required to update or confirm your residential address each semester.
 When you make your housing choice, click the do it link on the 'Update My Personal Information' task below to update your residential address.
 Failure to complete this requirement will result in a non-compliance fee.

 When you return from your mission, make sure your mailing address and email contact information are updated in your Personal Information.
 BYU will use the information listed there to contact you.

 Click the do it link on the 'update my personal information' task below, to edit your information.

 If you have lived outside of the United States or Canada for six months or more within the last five years, you are required by Utah state law to have a tuberculosis skin test.